traject/traject/README.md

 ## Background/Goals

-Existing tools for indexing Marc to Solr exist, and have served many of us for many years.
-But I was having more and more difficulty working with the existing tools, and difficulty providing the custom logic I needed in a maintainable way.
+Existing tools for indexing Marc to Solr exist, and have served us well for many years, and have many useful things about them -- which I've tried to preserve in traject.
+But I was having more and more difficulty working with the existing tools, including difficulty providing the custom logic I needed in a maintainable way.
 I realized that for me, to create a tool with the flexibility, maintainability, and performance I wanted, I would need to do it in jruby (ruby on the JVM).

 Some goals: